-- 5.1 The in-house Internal Audit team at South Norfolk Council consists of the Head of Internal Audit who is a Chartered professional and an Internal Audit Trainee, currently training to become part qualified with the Chartered Institute of Internal Auditors. - These resources are used to contract manage the outsourced provider effectively, ensuring that the key performance measures of the service are met on behalf of consortium members.
-The team also provides Internal Audit management support to one other Council outside of the Consortium. - 5.3 The Internal Audit Trainee has been appointed to enhance continuity arrangements and contribute towards building succession opportunities within the Consortium. - 5.4 Through utilising a contractor, the risk based internal audit plan can be developed without having to take into account the existing resources, as you would with an in-house team, thus ensuring that audit coverage for the year is appropriate to the Authority's needs and not tied to a particular resource. - A core team of staff is provided by the contractor to deliver the audit plan, and these staff bring with them considerable public sector knowledge and experience.
-These core staff can be supplemented with additional staff should the audit plan require it, and in addition specialists, e.g. information technology auditors, contract auditor, fraud specialists, can be drafted in to assist in completing the internal audit plan and focusing on particular areas of specialism. - 5.6 All audit professionals are encouraged to continually develop their skills and knowledge through various training routes; formal courses of study, in-house training, seminars and webinars.
-As part of the contract with TIAA Ltd the contractor needs to ensure that each member of staff completes a day's training per guarter.
+- 5.1 The in-house Internal Audit Team at Eastern Internal Audit Service (EIAS) Consortium consists of a Head of Internal Audit who is a Chartered internal audit professional and a Senior Internal Auditor, currently training to become a Certified Internal Auditor. - These resources are used to contract manage the outsourced provider effectively, ensuring that the key performance measures of the service are met on behalf of consortium members.
+The Team also provides internal audit management support to one other Council outside of the Consortium. - 5.3 The Senior Internal Auditor is a recent appointment to enhance continuity arrangements and contribute towards building succession opportunities within the Consortium. - 5.4 Through utilising a contractor, the risk-based internal audit plan can be developed without having to take into account the existing resources, as you would with an in-house team, thus ensuring that audit coverage for the year is appropriate to the Council's needs and not tied to a particular resource. - 5.5 A core team of staff is provided by the contractor to deliver the audit plan, and these staff bring with them considerable public sector knowledge and experience.
+These core staff can be supplemented with additional staff should the audit plan require it, and in addition specialists, e.g., information technology auditors, contract auditor, fraud specialists, can be drafted in to assist in completing the internal audit plan and focusing on particular areas of specialism.

-- 5.7 The recent External Quality Assessment has highlighted that that the internal audit service needs to invest in skills relating to Data Analytics to ensure audits are carried out to take full advantage of the benefits that can be realised from this audit technique. - In 2022/23, the team made the first steps to develop a data analytics strategy by undertaking training in this area.
+- 5.6 All audit professionals are encouraged to continually develop their skills and knowledge through various training routes; formal courses of study, in-house training, seminars and webinars.
+As part of the contract, the contractor needs to ensure that each member of staff completes a day's training per quarter. - 5.7 The External Quality Assessment in 2022/23 highlighted that that the Internal Audit Service needs to invest in skills relating to data analytics to ensure audits are carried out to take full advantage of the benefits that can be realised from this audit technique. - 5.8 The new Head of Internal Audit and Senior Internal Auditor are both trained in data analytics using MS PowerBi.
 The contractor has also been developing data analytic capabilities within its auditing of financial key controls audits.
-A commitment has been made to ensure that by 2025/26 each internal audit review regardless of area will incorporate data analytics testing.
-Where systems data is not available to support such testing, a recommendation will be highlighted with the aim of encouraging the development of data maturity. - 5.9 In addition to the above, in order to support the internal audit function to deliver the service using the latest best practice from the internal auditing profession, subject matter leads have been assigned to each new subject area such as climate and sustainability, culture and AI Data Analytics.
-Each subject matter lead will proactively seek training and guidance for their assigned area and will be responsible for upskilling the rest of the team. - 5.10 The above-mentioned arrangements ensure that the Internal Audit Service is able to respond effectively to the assurance needs of each Authority whilst ensuring that the core team used are sufficiently qualified and experienced.
+A commitment has been made to ensure that by 2025/26 each internal audit review regardless of area will incorporate some data analytics testing.
+Where systems data is not available to support such tests, a recommendation will be highlighted with the aim of encouraging the development of data maturity.
+A Data Analytics Strategy will be developed in 2024/25. - 5.9 In addition to the above, in order to support the internal audit function to deliver the service using the latest best practice from the internal auditing profession, subject matter leads have been assigned to each new subject area such as climate and sustainability, culture and AI data analytics.
+Each subject matter lead will proactively seek training and guidance for their assigned area and will be responsible for upskilling the rest of the team. - 5.10 The above-mentioned arrangements ensure that the Internal Audit Service is able to respond effectively to the assurance needs of the Council whilst ensuring that the core team used are sufficiently qualified and experience.

-APPENDIX 3 - STRATEGIC INTERNAL AUDIT PLAN
+APPENDIX 3 - STRATEGIC INTERNAL AUDIT PLAN 2024/25 to 2026/27